HELVE/HUMCHILD/README.md

 ![](helve-project-banner.png)

 <a name="intro"></a>
-# HUMCHILD - VIDEO ART
+# HUMCHILD - VIDEO ART/ALTERNATIVE CINEMA EXPERIENCE (SENSE THE SENSES)

 Hum Child (2012) - man's journey and struggle through a universe of noise and distraction.
 / narrative feature length or short film